bracesproul/Covid-Statistics/README.md

 ## Technical Details
 Since this is a Next.JS app, the data is first fetched using the `getStaticProps()` function.
 This function is called when the page is first loaded to fetch the data.
 It then returns the fetched data as an array of objects which is passed as a prop to the component which renders the homepage text.
 For the "More Data" pages the link is first parsed by the `getStaticPaths()` function which parses the URL to get the country's unique identifier.
 This identifier is then returned and another `getStaticProps()` function is called which uses that ID to fetch the countries data.
-The date is determined by the `getDate()` function which pulls today's date, goes back one day and then returns that date (this is because the API's most recent data is only available for the previous day).
+The date is determined by the `getDateForRequest()` function which pulls today's date, goes back one day and then returns that date (this is because the API's most recent data is only available for the previous day).

 ## Credits